michaelmov/michaelmov.github.io/_posts/2018-06-09-jekyll-es6-workflow.markdown

 npm init
 ```

-You should now see `package.json` at the root directory.
+You should now see `package.json` in the root directory.

 ### Create a directory for JavaScript source files
-First, we are going to create a source direcotry at the root of our Jekyll project and call it "webpack".
+First, we are going to create a source directory in the root of our Jekyll project and call it "webpack".
 This directory will contain our ES6 source files that will be compiled into ES5 by Webpack.
-In this direcoty we will create a file and name it `main.js`.
+Inside of it, we will create a file and name it `main.js`.
 Our Jekyll root directory should now look something like this:

 ```
 ├── 404.html